Transforming the measurement of

 Soil Carbon

-Agrimix, in collaboration with Australia’s leading soil and greenhouse gas institution, QUT, is developing a measure-model-verify toolkit (MMVT) that enables low-cost accurate soil carbon measurement.
+Agrimix, in collaboration with Australia’s leading soil and greenhouse gas institution, QUT, is developing a measure-model-verify toolkit (MMVT) that enables lower-cost, more timely, and lower uncertainty quantification of soil carbon change.
 The core of this technology is the use of eddy flux and other remote sensing data integrated with soil carbon models.

 The outcome of the project will enable soil carbon to be measured more accurately and at much lower cost than current approaches.
 It will also deliver production optimisation tools never before available to the industry.